 - 1. Total number of college or university students enrolled in the school; - 2.
-Total number of college or university students who are up-to-date with immunizations as required in this Section (IX); - 3.
-Total number of college or university students who have a medical exemption for the MMR vaccine; - Total number of college or university students who have a religious exemption for the MMR vaccine; - 5.
+Total number of college or university students who are up-to-date with immunizations as required in this section (IX); - 3.
+Total number of college or university students who have a medical exemption for the MMR vaccine; - 4.
+Total number of college or university students who have a religious exemption for the MMR vaccine; - 5.
 Total number of college or university students who have a personal belief exemption for the MMR vaccine; - 6.
 Total number of in-process college or university students; - 7.
 Total number of college or university students who have a signed waiver for the Meningococcal vaccine; - 8.
 Total number of college or university students not up-to-date for the MMR vaccine, with no exemption on file, no Meningococcal vaccine waiver on file, and not in-process; and - 9.
-Total number of college or university students with no immunization records. - X. Contract Requirements for Providers, Hospitals, and Health Care Clinics to be an Agent of the Department of Public Health and Environment for the Purposes of the Immunization Program - A. To be an agent of the Department of Public Health and Environment for the purposes of administering immunizations to infants, children, and students, a provider, hospital, or health care clinic must agree to provide each patient receiving a vaccine, or the parent or legal guardian if such patient is an unemancipated minor, a copy of the currently approved vaccine information statement. - B. The Department of Public Health and Environment shall make such requirements as are necessary to assure the confidentiality and security of information in an immunization tracking system operated pursuant to Section 25-4-1705(5)(e)(I)(H), C.R.S and Section 25-4-1705(7), C.R.S.
+Total number of college or university students with no immunization records.

+X. Contract Requirements for Providers, Hospitals, and Health Care Clinics to be an Agent of the Department for the Purposes of the Immunization Program

+- A. To be an agent of the Department for the purposes of administering immunizations to infants, children, and students, a provider, hospital, or health care clinic must agree to provide each patient receiving a vaccine, or the parent or legal guardian, if the patient is an unemancipated minor, a copy of the currently approved Vaccine Information Statement, as required by federal law. - B. The Department shall make such requirements as are necessary to assure the confidentiality and security of information in immunization tracking system operated pursuant to section 25-4-2403(3), C.R.S.